The Santa Clarita Valley Signal: History

-In June 2018, Richard Budman, who had been the Signal's publisher under Morris Multimedia from 2004 to 2007, and his wife Chris Budman, purchased the Signal.
-(The Budmans purchased the Signals Santa Clarita-based parent company Paladin Multimedia Group in an equity purchase.)

-Tim Whyte, who had worked with Budman as the Signals general manager until 2007, returned as editor-in-chief in 2018.
+In 2018, Richard Budman, who had been the Signal's publisher under Morris from 2004 to 2007, and his wife Chris Budman, purchased the Signal.
+At that time, the paper had a circulation of 8,000 and a newsroom with 24 reporters and editors.
+Tim Whyte, who had worked with Budman as the Signals general manager until 2007, returned as editor-in-chief.
 Whyte writes all the editorials for the daily.
-In 2018, along with the five-day edition, the Signal began to publish a new Sunday magazine with free distribution to 75,000 households, featuring a "bylined column" entitled "Black and Whyte" by Whyte.
+Following the sale, the Signal began to publish a new Sunday magazine with free distribution to 75,000 households, featuring a "bylined column" entitled "Black and Whyte" by Whyte.